Conditions to Provable System-Wide Optimal Coordination of Connected and Automated Vehicles: Introduction

-A decentralized optimal control framework was presented in \cite{Malikopoulos2017,Mahbub2020automatica, Malikopoulos2018c} for coordinating online CAVs at different traffic scenarios such as on-ramp merging roadways, roundabouts, speed reduction zones and signal-free intersections.
-The framework uses a hierarchical structure consisting of an upper-level vehicle coordination problem to minimize travel time and a low-level energy minimization problem.
-The state and control constrained CAV coordination problem has been addressed in \cite{Malikopoulos2017, malikopoulos2019ACC} by incorporating the constraints in the low-level optimization problem, and in \cite{Malikopoulos2019CDC,Malikopoulos2020TCNS} by incorporating the constraints in the upper-level optimization problem.
+Recently, a decentralized optimal control framework was presented for coordinating CAVs in real time at different traffic scenarios such as on-ramp merging roadways, roundabouts, speed reduction zones and signal-free intersections; see \cite{Malikopoulos2017,mahbub2020decentralized, Malikopoulos2018c,mahbub2020ACC-2}.
+This framework uses a hierarchical structure consisting of an upper-level vehicle coordination problem to minimize travel time, and a low-level optimal control problem to minimize the energy of individual CAVs.
+A complete, analytical solution of the low-level control problem that includes the rear-end safety constraint, where the safe distance is a function of speed, was discussed in \cite{malikopoulos2019ACC, Malikopoulos2020}.
+A problem formulation for the upper-level optimization in which there is no duality gap, implying that the optimal time trajectory for each CAV does not activate any of the state, control, and safety constraints of the low-level optimization was presented in \cite{Malikopoulos2019CDC, Malikopoulos2020}.

-Detailed discussions of the research reported in the literature to date on coordination of CAVs can be found in \cite{Malikopoulos2016a}.
+Detailed discussions of the research efforts reported in the literature to date on coordination of CAVs can be found in recent survey papers; see \cite{Malikopoulos2016a,Guanetti2018}.